Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland. Phone: +48 600 43 53 83

 Wawel – The Royal stronghold in Krakow

-The river is why krakow is in a good place
+The river is why krakow is in a good place.
+See it with Guide in Krakow

 Wisla-floden nedenfor Wawel-slottet